University of Cambridge: Colleges

 The colleges are self-governing institutions with their own endowments and property, each founded as components of the university.
 All students and most academics are attached to a college.
 The colleges' importance lies in the housing, welfare, social functions, and undergraduate teaching they provide.
 All faculties, departments, research centres, and laboratories belong to the university, which arranges lectures and awards degrees, but undergraduates receive their overall academic supervision within the colleges through small group teaching sessions, which often include just one student; though in many cases students go to other colleges for supervision if the teaching fellows at their college do not specialise in a student's particular area of academic focus.
 Each college appoints its own teaching staff and fellows, both of whom are members of a university department.
 The colleges also decide which undergraduates to admit to the university, in accordance with university standards and regulations.
 Costs to students for room and board vary considerably from college to college.
 Similarly, the investment in student education by each college at the university varies widely between the colleges.

-Cambridge has 31 colleges, two of which, Murray Edwards and Newnham, admit women only.
+Cambridge has 31 colleges, two of which, Murray Edwards and Newnham, only admit women.
 The other colleges are mixed.
 Darwin was the first college to admit both men and women.
 In 1972, Churchill, Clare, and King's were the first previously all-male colleges to admit female undergraduates.
 In 1988, Magdalene became the last all-male college to accept women.
-Clare Hall and Darwin admit only postgraduates, and Hughes Hall, St Edmund's, and Wolfson admit only mature undergraduate and graduate students who are 21 years or older on the date of their matriculation.
+Clare Hall and Darwin only admit postgraduates, and Hughes Hall, St Edmund's, and Wolfson only admit mature undergraduate and graduate students who are 21 years old or older on the date of their matriculation.
 Lucy Cavendish, which was previously a women-only mature college, began admitting both men and women in 2021.
 All other colleges admit both undergraduate and postgraduate students without any age restrictions.

 Colleges are not required to admit students in all subjects; some colleges choose not to offer subjects such as architecture, art history, or theology, but most offer a complete range of academic specialties and related courses.
 Some colleges maintain a relative strength and associated reputation for expertise in certain academic disciplines.
-Churchill, for example, has a reputation for its expertise and focus on the sciences and engineering, in part due to the requirement imposed by Winston Churchill upon the college's founding that 70% of its students studied mathematics, engineering, and the sciences.
-Other colleges have more informal academic focus and even demonstrate ideological focus, such as King's, which is known for its left-wing political orientation, and Robinson and Churchill, both of which have a reputation for academic focus on sustainability and environmentalism.
-Three theological colleges at the university, Westcott House, Westminster College, and Ridley Hall Theological College, are members of the Cambridge Theological Federation and associated in partnership with the university.
+Churchill, for example, has a reputation for its expertise and focus on sciences and engineering, in part due to the requirement imposed by Winston Churchill upon the college's founding that 70% of its students studied mathematics, engineering, and the sciences.
+Other colleges have more informal academic focus and even demonstrate ideological focus, such as King's, which is known for its left-wing political orientation, and Churchill and Robinson, both of which have a reputation for academic focus on sustainability and environmentalism.
+Three theological colleges at the university, Westcott House, Westminster College, and Ridley Hall, are members of the Cambridge Theological Federation and associated in partnership with the university.

 The University of Cambridge's 31 colleges are: